deskpro/deskproapps/tutorials/redux.md

 ```

 ## Dispatch
-Components which have been [connected to the SDK](/pages/props/#connecting-your-components) will have the redux [dispatch](http://redux.js.org/docs/api/Store.html#dispatch) function passed to their props.
+Components which have been [connected to the SDK](/props/connecting.md) will have the redux [dispatch](http://redux.js.org/docs/api/Store.html#dispatch) function passed to their props.

+{% label %}src/main/javascript/PageSettings.jsx{% endlabel %}
 ```jsx
 import React from 'react';
 import { sdkConnect } from 'deskpro-sdk-react';